oanaOM/go-playground/README.md

 Once you have Go up and running, open a terminal, clone this repo in a new folder, navigate to  *src/webApp* folder and type

     go run main.go
+Open your favorite browser and navigate to your http://127.0.0.1:8080/